 - 1/2 teaspoon salt

 Place all ingredients in a pot on your stove over medium heat.
-Bring to a boil and then reduce to medium low heat for about 10 minutes until cranberries have popped.
-Store in the frig.
+Bring to a boil and then reduce to medium-low heat for about 10 minutes until cranberries have popped.
+Store in an airtight container in the refrigerator.

 - Can sub frozen cranberries.

 - Is great made ahead of time and freezes well.

 - Can substitute honey for the maple syrup.

 - Works in the slow cooker - cook on high for 2 1/2 hours.